Star123451/star123451.github.io/README.md

 | iPad 10th Gen | Safari  | 26.1            | Good  |
 | Surface Pro 4 | Edge    | Windows 10 22H2 | Bad.  |

-## Known Issues
+## Known Quirks
 - No game audio.
-Not an issue since ReactOS doesn't support audio in v86 (See [v86 Issue #1007](https://github.com/copy/v86/issues/1007)) This can only be fixed by using a different operating system which I am looking into.
+ReactOS doesn't support audio in v86 (See [v86 Issue #1007](https://github.com/copy/v86/issues/1007)).
+This can only be fixed by using a different operating system which I am looking into.
 - Game sometimes runs too fast.
 From my testing, this has only happened with Nights on my Mac mini.
+- Wow Edition is much slower than usual in the first boot.
+Gameplay wise, it performs the same as the other games.